Flavjack/journalclub/manuscript/Journal-Club_article.md

 ## Scope and Delimitations

 The journal club (JC) was implemented in the plant genetics lecture.
 A total of 90 students between the sixth and seventh cycle of the agronomy course participated.
 The implementation took place during two academic semesters in the years 2021 and 2022.
 Each academic semester has a period of 16 weeks.
-The project was endorsed and approved by the UNALM.
+The project was endorsed and approved by the university.
 The students were informed of the project and the surveys were conducted voluntarily.

 ## Teaching Approach